rrwiren/rpi5-ai-setup/README.md

     **Interactive Mode:**

     \`\`\`bash
-    python query_rag.py
+    python query_rag.py  # Start the interactive query prompt
     \`\`\`
     *(Type your question at the prompt.)*

     **Direct Query:**

     \`\`\`bash
-    python query_rag.py "What is the advantage of Mistral on Pi 5?"
+    python query_rag.py "What is the advantage of Mistral on Pi 5?"  # Run with a direct query
     \`\`\`

 ---